 Nobody knows noses and bottoms better than Kimberly-Clark.
 One of the world's largest makers of personal paper products, the company operates through three business segments: personal care, consumer tissue, and K-C Professional.
 Kimberly-Clark's largest unit, personal care, makes products such as diapers (Huggies, Pull-Ups), feminine care items (Kotex), and incontinence care products (Poise, Depend).
 Through its consumer tissue segment, the manufacturer offers facial and bathroom tissues, paper towels, and other household items under the names Cottonelle, Kleenex, Viva, and Scott (plus the Scott Naturals line).
 Kimberly-Clark's professional unit makes WypAll commercial wipes, among other items.

 Kimberly-Clark maintains a broad global presence as part of its growth strategy.
 It boasts some 110 manufacturing facilities in about 40 countries across the US, Canada, Europe, Asia, and Latin America.
 Products reach about 175 countries.

-Developing regions, Asia, Latin America, and others now generate more than a third of the company's revenue due to expansion efforts, such as building a $40 million plant in Singapore, and acquisitions, such as the remaining 31% of its Bogota, Colombia-based subsidiary Colombiana Kimberly Colpapel (CKC).
+Developing regions, Asia, Latin America, and others now generate 40% of the company's revenue due to expansion efforts, such as building a $40 million plant in Singapore, and acquisitions, such as the remaining 31% of its Bogota, Colombia-based subsidiary Colombiana Kimberly Colpapel (CKC).
 The deal secured the company's foothold in the developing markets of Bolivia, Colombia, Ecuador, Peru, and Venezuela.
 Kimberly-Clark also holds Kimberly-Clark Kenko Industria e Comercio Ltda, based in Brazil.